themrboyd/ERRP/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
 This is a major update with significant improvements in functionality, performance, and SEO optimization.
+New features include a grid layout, advanced caching, and more customization options.
 Please review your settings after updating.

 == Development ==